 If your commercial property is riddled with construction defects, call Burg Simpson’s Denver construction defect attorneys at 303-792-5595 to help recover the compensation you deserve.

-It’s also important to point out that you can’t depend on anything you read – here or anywhere else – as legal advice.
+It is also important to point out that you can’t depend on anything you read – here or anywhere else – as legal advice.
 To understand your legal rights, and have them adequately protected, you need to talk with a lawyer about your situation.
 Read our complete disclaimer.

 CONTACT BURG SIMPSON CONSTRUCTION DEFECT LAW FIRM NOW

 Every client – and property – is unique.
 The law related to commercial property is incredibly complicated.
 And the laws governing this area of real estate is changing constantly.
-This isn’t the type of case you can handle on your own.
+This is not the type of case you can handle on your own.
 You need to speak with an experienced construction defects lawyer as soon as possible.